SQream/sqream_docs/troubleshooting/retrieving_execution_plan_output_using_studio.rst

 Retrieving Execution Plan Output Using SQreamDB Studio
 *******************************************************

-You may use SQreamDB Studio to create a query plan snapshot to be used for monitoring and troubleshooting slow running statements and for identifying long-running execution nodes (components that process data), that may cause performance issues.
+You may use SQreamDB Studio to create a query plan snapshot to be used for monitoring and troubleshooting slow running statements and for identifying long-running execution Workers (components that process data), that may cause performance issues.

 Retrieving Execution Plan Output
 ================================